ethanresnick/json-api/README.md

 # Installation

+## Using V3

-**If you're starting a new project absolutely use the v3 beta. v2 of this library is deprecated and will only receive critical fixes.** Documentation for using and installing v3 can be found [here](https://github.com/ethanresnick/json-api/blob/v3-evolution-over-rewrite/README.md).
+**If you're starting a new project absolutely use the v3 beta. v2 of this library is deprecated and will only receive critical fixes.**

+Documentation for using and installing v3 can be found [here](https://github.com/ethanresnick/json-api/blob/v3-evolution-over-rewrite/README.md).

 ## Using V2 (deprecated)